YuvalBernard/Z-spectra-fitting-app/README.md

 Expansion for multi-pool models and *in-vivo* semi-solid pools is possible and may be implemented upon request.

 ## Features
-* Choice of a method for solving Bloch--McConnell equations
+* Choice of a method for solving Bloch-McConnell equations
     * Numerical solution, using matrix exponentiation
     * Analytical solution by [Zaiss and Bachert](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/nbm.2887), using an off-resonance spin-lock approximation
-    * A revised spin-lock approximation to solving Bloch--McConnell equations that supports
+    * A revised spin-lock approximation to solving Bloch-McConnell equations that supports
         * Arbitrary identity of exchanging nuclei, given gyromagnetic ratio
         * Arbitrary fractions of equilibrium magnetizations of the exchanging pools (from symmetrical to highly assymetrical).
         * Arbitrary longitudinal relaxation rates, including rates common to paramagnetic compounds.